aufasyaihan/country-ai/README.md

 ## Available Features
 - **List Countries**: View a list of all available countries.
 - **Country Details**: Access detailed information about a specific country.
-- **Country Information**: Get various data points such as population, capital, and more.
 - **AI Chat**: Ask anything to AI about selected country

 ## Technical Decisions and Architecture